pratik-dhende/pratik-dhende/README.md

 ## Background
 - Throughout my undergraduate studies, I dived into the fascinating worlds of Computer Science fields with a focus on Artificial Intelligence and Game Development.
 I've had a blast participating in hackathons, game jams, competitive coding competitions, personal projects, and research. 🚀

-- In my professional journey, I've worked as a Software Engineer, Software Engineer Intern and Game Developer Intern.
+- In my professional journey, I've worked as a Software Engineer, Software Engineer Intern, and Game Developer Intern.
 Each role has been a fantastic opportunity to grow and learn in real-world environments. 💼

 ## Current pursuits
 - As I embark on my Master's degree, I've found myself drawn to the captivating realm of Computer Graphics.
-It's a field I'm eagerly mastering through courseworks and personal projects. 🎨
+It's a field I'm eagerly mastering through graduate-level coursework and personal projects. 🎓
-- Throughout my exploration, I've discovered my passions, which include:
+- Throughout my Computer Science exploration, I've discovered my passions, which include:
   - Computer Graphics
   - Game Programming
   - Game Development